Would you do an article about your thoughts on recent report about Reading Recovery?

 By then, Ohio State had generated a lot of data, and a handful of independent studies had accumulated too.
 We wrote the report and proceeded to try to publish a version in Reading Research Quarterly.
 That manuscript went through substantial review and the editors even obtained other prepublication studies for us to consider.
 That extended report was eventually published, and it even won an award.

 We concluded that much of the RR literature was seriously biased.
-As with the original collection of studies, there were design flaws that systematically made RR appear more effective than it was.
+As with the original collection of studies, there were design flaws that systematically magnified the value of RR.
 Much of the evidence had to be set aside.

 However, there were a couple of studies that met acceptable standards (including a particularly well reported independent randomized trial) and those well-done studies concurred as to its effectiveness.